cmichi/ulm-opening-hours/README.md

 # Ulm Opening Hours

-**Project Status:** Heavily working on a prototype, but you should get a working version when cloning this repository.

-This is an idea which I had a while ago.
-I didn't get around to implement it but took the upcoming [Open Data Day](http://ulmapi.de/#opendataday) as an opportunity to work on it.
+**Project Status:** Everyhting is working as expected.
+The code is still messy and has to be refactored, also the UI has to be optimized for mobile clients.
+This will be done as a next step.

 The goal of this project is to create a website which can be used to answer questions like *Which shops/bakeries/restaurants/etc. are still open?* or *Where can I get beer at this time?*.

-The data which is used will for now be exported from the OSM project.
+Often times when searching for websites of stores or other facilities, people just look for the opening hours.
+This application offers a handy interface which displays opening times for many locations in your city.

+Though I have been thinking about this idea for quite some time, it had to take the upcoming [Open Data Day](http://ulmapi.de/#opendataday) as a trigger for me to start working on it.

 # ToDo

- * Create custom box for interactive category filtering
- * Markers in green, locations which close in < 15 min yellow
- * Make time editable
  * Remove need for external data.json, instead parse *.xml on startup
- * Datepicker
+ * Datepicker on page, not in modal dialog
- * Test alternating between Mo, 900 and Do 2300

- * (What if we restart server?
-What happens to existing clients?
-Include a timeout within clientside JS which greys the website out if no reaction for 5 min)
- * (List open facilities near me?)
+ * Autompletion text field for fulltext search

+ * Add data for: hostels, bakeries, local post stations

 # Getting started